JuliaEarth/CoordRefSystems.jl/README.md

 ```

 Julia's `convert` methods can be triggered with special
-syntax assuming that a list of coordinates needs to be
+syntax assuming that a list of coordinates is available.
-converted.
-Below we convert a list of `LatLon` to
+Below we convert a list of `LatLon` to `Mercator` by
-`Mercator` by prefixing the vector with the type:
+prefixing the brackets with the type:

 ```julia
 julia> Mercator[LatLon(0, 0), LatLon(30, 30), LatLon(20,30)]